Related Content

 About the Lesson Plan

-This lesson provides an opportunity for high school students to understand more about antisemitic attitudes and stereotypes by people around the world, explore the Global 100 website and consider what can be done about antisemitic attitudes.
+This lesson provides an opportunity for high school students to understand more about antisemitic attitudes and stereotypes by people around the world, explore the ADL Global 100 and consider what can be done about antisemitic attitudes.

 Learning Objectives: